Hardware Setup

 • Better video quality than most Raspberry Pi cameras.
 OpenIPC hardware is using Sony IMX sensors which have great video quality and great low light handling; Same as Raspberry Pi HQ cameras and Veye cameras;

-• Lower video feed glass-to-glass latency; As low as 40ms;
+• Lower video feed glass-to-glass latency; As low as 40 ms (on current hardware);

 • More compact.
-You don't need a SBC on your vehicle as the OpenIPC hardware is a SBC;
+You don't need a SBC on your vehicle anymore as the OpenIPC hardware itself is a SBC;

 Tip:

-If one of the following conditions below is true, Ruby will assume that it's running on a vehicle/relay and will automatically configure everything accordingly.
+If one of the following conditions below is true, conditions which are automatically checked by Ruby at power on time, Ruby will assume that it's running on a vehicle/relay and will automatically configure everything accordingly.
 Otherways it will assume it's running on a controller.

-• A CSI or HDMI camera is present in the system;
+• A CSI or HDMI camera is present in the system and detected by Ruby;

 • A file called forcevehicle or forcevehicle.txt is present to the SD card;